MrChaste/MrChaste/README.md

 ### Hi! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px">, I am Chaste Akomoize.

 ---
-I am an Android Engineer who knows his way around the technologies listed in the **toolbox** below.
+I am an Android Engineer who knows his way around the technologies listed in the **toolbox** below, and then some.

 Now that I think about it, I would rather orate about sound software architecture than have *Lindt* chocolates (I really love these)

 Thanks for visiting my Github profile.
-You can also get a hold of me on [Twitter](https://twitter.com/oseluonamen_)
+You can also get a hold of me on [Twitter](https://twitter.com/oseluonamen_) and [LinkedIn](https://www.linkedin.com/in/chasteakomoize/)

 ---
 🧰 Toolbox